ElleyFolks/RSA_Algorithms/README.md

 Can now generate and store a key pair onto a text document on user's device.
 Program is able to access these keys for later encryption/decryption.
 Can now encrypt a message with a friend's public key for them to decrypt later with their private key.
 Can now decrypt messages from a friend that they sent you using your public key.
 Has two options for encryption- can encrypt and save to a text file or can copy to clip board to paste elsewhere.
 Program is able to decrypt a message in a text file or a message pasted directly into the terminal.

 # To do
---Streamline the RSA class and remove any redundancies --Improve coding techniques for file reading methods in the RSA class --Add a basic menu system
+--Streamline the RSA class and remove any redundancies<br />
+--Improve coding techniques for file reading methods in the RSA class<br />
+--Add a basic menu system<br />
---Add a basic GUI based off of the menu system
+--Add a basic GUI based off of the menu system<br />

-This project is on-going and we intend to keep improving it as our knowledge grows.
+This project is on-going and we intend to keep improving it as our knowledge grows.<br />